 e.
 Proof of Survivorship Agreement.
-Because Sections 451 - 462 deal with agreements creating community property with right of survivorship in all types of property and not just multi-party bank accounts, the statutes contain a procedure to prove the existence of the survivorship agreement for purpose of establishing title to survivorship property.
-These procedures are set forth in Sections 456 - 459 of the Probate Code.
-This usually is not a factor with respect to multi-party accounts, since the surviving spouse usually gains possession of the funds without the need to resort to the courts.
-Section 456 provides that agreements creating community property with right of survivorship arrangements are effective without an adjudication, so rarely will such issue need to be adjudicated with respect to bank accounts.
+Because Chapter 112 deals with agreements creating community property with right of survivorship in all types of property and not just multi-party bank accounts, the statutes contain a procedure to prove the existence of the survivorship agreement for purpose of establishing title to survivorship property.
+These procedures are set forth in Sections 112.101 - 112.106 of the Estates Code.
+This usually is not a factor with respect to multiparty accounts, since the surviving spouse f.

-f.
 Rights of Creditors.
-Section 461 makes an ambitious attempt to explain the rights of creditors in community property with right of survivorship property.
-First, it attempts to differentiate property in multi-party accounts in financial institutions from other property, saying that Part 1 of Chapter XI (Sections 436 - 449, and principally Section 442) governs property in multiple-party accounts.
+Sections 112.251 - 112.253 of the Estates Code make an ambitious attempt to explain the rights of creditors in community property with right of survivorship property.
+First, Section 112.251 attempts to differentiate property in multi-party accounts in financial institutions from other property, saying that Chapter 1113 governs property in multiple-party accounts.

-Second, with respect to other community property held subject to a right of survivorship (in other words, non-multiple-party account property), property subject to the sole or joint management of the deceased spouse continues to be subject to that spouse's liabilities upon death without regard to the survivorship status.
+Second, Section 112.252 provides that, with respect to other community property held subject to a right of survivorship (in other words, non-multiple-party account property), property subject to the sole or joint management of the deceased spouse continues to be subject to that spouse's liabilities upon death without regard to the survivorship status.
 The statute does not address the liability of the surviving spouse's sole management community property with right of survivorship for the deceased spouse's debts, but presumably the rules expressed in Tex.
 Fam.
 Code §3.202 apply, so that it is liable for the tortious liability of the deceased spouse but not liable for his or her nontortious liability.

-Third, like Section 442 (with respect to multiple-party accounts), Section 461 provides that a personal representative cannot pursue community property with right of survivorship in the hands of the surviving spouse to pay the decedent's liabilities "unless the personal representative has received a written demand by a creditor," but unlike Section 442, Section 461 does not appear to require the exhaustion of the decedent's probate estate before any survivorship property can be touched.
+Third, like Section 113.252 (with respect to multiple-party accounts), Section 112.252 provides that a personal representative cannot pursue community property with right of survivorship in the hands of the surviving spouse to pay the decedent's liabilities "unless the personal representative has received a written demand by a creditor," but unlike Section 113.252, Section 113.252 does not appear to require the exhaustion of the decedent's probate estate before any survivorship property can be touched.
 Suits to recover community property which passed by right of survivorship must be commenced within two years.